lawmurray/gpu-gemm/README.md

 ## Contributing

 Contributions are welcome.
-This is prototype not production code, so a contributions should aim at improving understanding of this particular computation.
+This is prototype not production code, so most contributions would aim at improving understanding of matrix-matrix multiplication.
 That might include:

 * Running the code on your own system and reporting the results.
 The output of the program is a Markdown table that you can easily copy and paste into a [discussion](https://github.com/lawmurray/gpu-gemm/discussions).
 * Improving the performance of the code.
 Please send a [pull request](https://github.com/lawmurray/gpu-gemm/pulls), and perhaps consider writing a blog post or the like on the improvement.